learn-co-curriculum/dsc-derivatives-intro-lab/README.md

 You will be able to:

-- Understand the definition of a derivative
+- Use python functions to demonstrate derivatives of functions
-- Understand that a derivative is the instantaneous rate of change of a function
+- Describe what a derivative means in the context of a real-world example

 ## Let's begin: Starting with functions